Blanche Ely High School: Magnet program

 The Practical Nursing Program at Blanche Ely High School is part of the Broward County Practical Nursing Program.
 It is the only Practical Nursing Program in a comprehensive high school in the State of Florida.
 Students who qualify for this program, and successfully complete it, are awarded certificates of completion at the end of their senior year.
 They also qualify to take the Florida State Board of Nursing licensing exam (NCLEX) to become Licensed Practical Nurses.

 In addition to completing the general education requirements for graduation, students are required to take specific prerequisites prior to acceptance into the program.
 Courses in the discipline of nursing are taken during the junior and senior years and include classroom, laboratory and nursing practicum in a variety of health care settings.
 Such as clinics, nursing homes & hospitals.
 Emphasis is placed on preparing students capable of safe, competent practice with provisions for progressive educational growth and upward mobility in nursing.
 Admission into the program is both limited access and competitive.

 Extracurricular activities

 Sports

 Their mascot is the Mighty Tiger.
-State championship include 2002 in football, 1993, 2007, 2012, and 2013 in boys basketball, and 2003 and 2007 in track and field.
+State championships include 2002 in football.
+Blanche Ely Boys Basketball has a total of 9 state championships; in 1993 under Coach Wade Edmond, 2007, 2012, 2013, 2015, 2016, 2018, 2019 with Coach Melvin Randall, & 2025 under Coach J.R.
+McNabb, and 2003 and 2007 in track and field.
 Under the guidance of Coach William F. Boynton Blanche Ely High School won the Class A Florida High School Athletic Association Cross Country Championship in 1968.
 The Cross Country Team finished runners-up in 1969.

 In 1967, Ely met McArthur in the season opener for both teams.
 This, along with another game in Broward County between Fort Lauderdale and Dillard the same night, was the first meeting between white and black teams.